HOW TO CHOOSE A SURVEYOR

 CHARTERED INSTITUTE OF BUILDERS

-The Chartered Institute of Builders (CIOB) have similar membership levels to the RICS as outlined above, however a member of this organisation is able to use the title of Chartered Builder and NOT Chartered Surveyors.
+The Chartered Institute of Building (CIOB) have similar membership levels to the RICS as outlined above, however a member of this organisation is able to use the title of Chartered Builder and NOT Chartered Surveyors.
 Some may use the phrase Chartered Builder and Surveyor, this MAY NOT mean they are a Chartered Surveyor, simply someone who is using clever wording to confuse you.
 They may or may not have property defect analysis expertise for instance, as the CIOB organisation are mainly focused on the construction industry and having a wide membership amongst builders, project managers and the like.
 As such building defect analysis, valuation and such types of work may not be their specialism.

 CHARTERED ASSOCIATION OF BUILDING ENGINEERS